tk421bsod/maximilian/HOSTING.md

 `Maximilian cannot start because an internal module failed to load.` One of Maximilian's core files didn't load correctly.
-This usually is caused by invalid syntax or the file simply not existing.
 Just updated after modifying some files?
 Git may have broken something in an attempt to merge the two versions.
-Modified some files?
+Modified some files but didn't update?
 You may have broken something.
-If there are no merge conflicts, just run `git restore <file>`.
+`git restore <file>` may suffice.
 You can find the file name and some extra error info in the last line of output from Maximilian.
-If you introduced merge conflicts, you probably know how to fix them already.
 Updated to a newer version of Maximilian and haven't modified anything?
 Let `tk___421` know.
 They probably messed something up.

 `It looks like your Python installation is missing some features.`
-Try updating your Python.
+Try updating your Python installation.
 If you built Python from source, you may need to install additional dependencies and recompile.

 `One or more Git commands failed.
 The updater cannot continue.` or